-This document describes good practices regarding the implementation architecture for authentication solutions using the Ajax client for version 11.
+This document describes good practices regarding the implementation architecture for authentication solutions using web clients for QlikView version 11.
 Three different approaches, including the pros and cons of each, to the authentication architecture are described.

-What is included in this document are examples of implementations, each implementation is unique and need to be customized which makes it important that each solution is thoroughly tested before put in production.
+The document includes examples of implementations.
+However, each implementation is unique and has to be customized, which is why it is important that each solution is thoroughly tested before used in production.